YDWK/YDWK/README.md

 ## Getting started

-Add the following to your `build.gradle`:
+Add the following to your `build.gradle.kts`:

 ```gradle
 dependencies {